vapstack/qx/README.md

 ### Equality semantics

-Equality is defined in terms of `data`, not pointer identity:
+Equality is defined in terms of data, not pointer identity:
 - pointers are compared by the values they point to
 - interfaces are unwrapped
 - structs are compared field-by-field